 The D750 features Nikon’s FX-format CMOS sensor, promising a high level of detail with an exceptionally wide dynamic range and high signal-to-noise ratio.
 Exceptional shots come to life in 24.3 megapixels.
 Even with all of these features, the D750 is Nikon’s most compact frame in the FX-format models.

-The Nikon D750 is resistant to splashes and dust, so you can rely on it in any weather conditions.
-Constructed from lightweight magnesium and carbon fibre, it’s light and strong, and proves reliable in rugged conditions.
+The Nikon D750 is resistant to splashes and dust, so you can rely on it in almost any weather conditions.
+Constructed from lightweight magnesium and carbon fibre, it’s light and strong, and proves reliable in rugged environments.
 The comfortable handgrip makes it easy to hold securely, even with its slim and compact design.
 The handgrip is made with a synthetic leather texture, making it anti-slip and easy to grasp.

-The dual SD card slots ensure you always have a backup of your important images in the event of a memory card failure.
+The Nikon D750's dual SD card slots ensure you always have a backup of your important images in the event of a memory card failure.
 Double your storage capabilities by running your cards in overflow.
 When one card is full, just swap it over to the other, guaranteeing you’ll always have a spare on the go.
 Separate your files by assigning RAW images to one card and JPEG to the other, or swap over video images to the other.

 Offering frame rates up to 60 frames per second, the full high-definition 1080p video recording delivers outstanding film reels.
 Full manual control is available over shutter speed, aperture and ISO settings, along with auto settings and power aperture modes so you can have the control you want.
 Record and monitor external audio with stereo inputs and outputs.